 So… essentially a real life baking soda/vinegar volcano science experiment — on my eye.

-And if the entire story couldn’t get any worse, I had to walk back to the marina (about 4 miles) because I didn’t want to call the marina staff to ask them to pick me up.
-Then, since Chris was out of town (and we didn’t have a car there yet anyway), I had to walk 4 miles each way to the doc, with a patch on my eye, for the next 2 days for follow up visits.
+And if the entire story couldn’t get any worse, I walked back to the marina (about 4 miles) because I didn’t want to call the marina for a pick-up.
+And since Chris was out of town (and we didn’t have a car there yet), I had to walk 4 miles each way to the doc, with a patch on my eye, for the next 2 days for follow up visits.
 It’s comical now.

 So there you have it.
 That’s the reason that I stopped using baking soda and apple cider vinegar to wash my hair.
 No-poo was great, until it almost made me blind.